-Tips for Choosing the Best Vase for Your Flowers
+HOW TO ChoosE the best Vase for Your Flowers

 One of the greatest joys of summer for me is the abundance of flowers to play around and experiment with.
 I rarely buy flowers - they feel like an expensive indulgence - and the guilt gets to me.
-But in summertime my garden (and the fields and hedgerows) come alive with colour - and there’s always plenty to bring indoors to liven up the kitchen or bedside table.
+But in summertime my garden (and the fields and hedgerows) come alive with colour - and there’s always plenty to bring indoors to liven up my indoor space.

 I don’t consider myself an expert on arranging flowers, far from it.
 But I do love a good old faff with a mound of blousy blooms and some greenery, especially when there’s no time pressure.
 Mostly I enjoy playing with flowers because I just love to take time to observe them - they really do bring me such intense joy.
 Contact with nature is known to improve mental health and I find that even a few minutes of faffery brings me into a calm, almost serene state of being.